-When you adopt 6 ways to grow your self-esteem in this post and master them, you start building the best relationship with yourself.
+When you adopt the six ways to grow your self-esteem in this post and master them, you start building the best relationship with yourself.

 Your self-respect grows.
 Your self-esteem becomes healthy.
-You are comfortable being you, become more understanding towards others and live harmoniously, accepting uniqueness, quirks and flaws.
+You are comfortable being you; you become more understanding towards others and live harmoniously, accepting uniqueness, quirks, and flaws.

-You’ll have a healthy perspective of people and the world around you.
+You’ll have a healthy perspective on people and the world around you.

-♣ If you struggle from low confidence, you might need to change the stories you tell yourself.
-What to Say When You Talk to Your Self will help you the best way you talk to yourself and grow your self-esteem.
+♣ If you struggle with low confidence, you might need to change the stories you tell yourself.
+What to Say When You Talk to Your Self will help you improve the way you talk to yourself and grow your self-esteem.
 It literally changed my life!